Getting Started with OpenTelemetry Visualization - A Practical Guide

 Visualizing OpenTelemetry data offers several key benefits:

-By transforming raw telemetry data into intuitive visual formats, OpenTelemetry visualization empowers you to maintain healthier, more efficient systems.
+By transforming raw telemetry data into intuitive visual representations, OpenTelemetry visualization enables you to maintain healthier, more efficient systems, catch and diagnose issues as they happen, and understand data trends by correlating events across distributed systems with individual requests.

 Key Components of OpenTelemetry Visualization